I was named after Jackie Chan.

 With TopCourt, I saw a chance to help shape the next "MasterClass of Tennis" - for hundreds of thousands each year, globally.
 A curated library of Netflix-caliber videos (where Education meets Entertainment) that bridges several generations and lifetimes.

 Removing the ego of self, the spotlight is entirely on the young stars.
 Featuring players that can reach the hearts and minds of today's students.
 Players and coaches the audience will listen to and respect for tips.
-At the same time, allowing this next generation add their verse of tennis truth to the world.
+At the same time, it allows this next generation to add their verse of tennis truth to the world.

-Moneyball: Iga Swiatek or Brandon Nakashima as teenagers
+Moneyball: Iga Swiatek and Brandon Nakashima as teenagers

 She became World #1, and he is now the reigning ATP NextGen champion of 2022, respectively.